 It was a quick and simple table.
-Column one – the task; column two – approximate time for task and thirdly in the last column the purpose.
+Column one – the task; column two – approximate time for task and thirdly in the last column the purpose of task.
 Fundamentally a ‘why’ column.

 The finished product was quite an eye opener.
-What I didn’t realise was the tasks I was trying to cram into an 8 hour day, barely fit into 12½ hours.
-And 12½ was being conservative, as some of the more important tasks such as writing and preparing pitches could have easily benefited from more time.
+What I didn’t realize was the tasks I was trying to cram into an 8 hour day, barely fit into 12½ hours and 12½ was being conservative, as some of the more important tasks such as writing and preparing pitches could have easily benefited from more time.

-Having a closer look however, I realise depending on my priorities and deadlines there is the flexibility to allow for extra writing time when required.
+Once I had a closer look, I realized depending on my priorities and deadlines there was flexibility to allow for extra writing time when required.
 Hence the importance of the ‘purpose’ column in my table.
-If I need to reschedule my day, I can see exactly what I am delaying or sacrificing to make it happen.
+If I needed to reschedule my day, I could see exactly what I am delaying or sacrificing to make it happen.

-Now that I have my plan in front of me I can’t help but wonder, is it realistic to even try to implement a 12½ hour working day, every day of the week?
-I suspect not.
+I wasn’t sure if it was realistic to try to implement a 12½ hour working day, every day of the week, though I suspected it wasn’t.
 My coach confirmed this to me when I sent her the plan to review.
-Another key consideration she pointed out is sustainability.

 In fact, that would be the best thing about this experience.
 Other than writing (which I enjoy) there is the thrill of constantly learning and improving each and every day.